benvanwerkhoven/expdist/README.md

 the GPU functions, as well as
 copying the results back from the GPU to host memory.
-It will only copy the actual size of A and B, so there is no real performance drawback from overestimating the largest possible size when creating GPUGaussTransform.
+It will only copy the actual size of A and B, so there is no real performance drawback from overestimating the largest possible size when creating GPUExpDist.

-The destructor of GPUGaussTransform guarantees that GPU resources are freed when the computations on the GPU have finished and the GPUGaussTransform instance is deleted.
+The destructor of GPUExpDist guarantees that GPU resources are freed when the computations on the GPU have finished and the GPUExpDist instance is deleted.

 ## Installation